-The approval of this Proposal No. 3 requires a majority of the votes cast at the Meeting.
+The approval of this Proposal No. 3 requires a majority of the votes cast at the Annual Meeting.
 For purposes of determining the number of votes cast, only the Common Shares voting "FOR" or "WITHHOLD" will be counted.
+Because this is an advisory vote, there is no minimum approval necessary; however, our Board will consider the results of this advisory vote when considering future decisions related to such proposal.

-Our Board of Directors recommends that our Shareholders vote FOR Proposal No. 3 to approve the adoption of the Arbutus Biopharma Corporation 2020 Employee Stock Purchase Plan.
+Our Board recommends that our Shareholders vote FOR Proposal No. 3 to approve the compensation of the Company's named executive officers.